mchow01/mchow01.github.io/_posts/2018-04-12-why-you-didnt-get-opportunity-undergrads.md

 Last but not least, the worst thing you did: you gave up.

-<sup>Special acknowledgements to Mark Bouchard, Robin Kahan, and Winnona DeSombre as the words were taken from them directly.</sup>
+<sup>Special acknowledgements to Mark Bouchard, Robin Kahan, and Winnona DeSombre as some of the words were taken from them directly.</sup>